+Many drug addictions begin from a prescription to painkillers.
+They develop an addiction while taking doctor-prescribed opiates trying to treat their pain from medical procedures.
 Pain takes many people into the darkness of opiate addiction.
-If you or someone you love suffer chronic pain and a painkiller addiction, you need the right help for both of these problems.
-That help starts with addiction recovery and includes pain management techniques for better quality of life.
+If you or someone you love suffer chronic pain and painkiller addiction, you need the right help for both of these problems.
+That help starts with addiction recovery and includes pain management techniques for a better quality of life.

 What is Chronic Pain with Addiction?